 - If you’re a complete newbie to blogging platforms, you might find it bit intimidating to use WordPress but when you continue blogging, you will find it much easier than Blogger platform.

-So there you go, those are the pros and cons of WordPress that are discussed without any bias in this Blogger vs WordPress post.
+So there you go, those are the pros and cons of WordPress that are discussed without any bias.
 Make sure to pick the right platform depending upon your budget and requirements.

 More Posts Worth Reading: